JacobFrodermann/AsteroidShooter/README.md

 <h1>
-This is a simplpe Arcade Shooter
+This is a simple Arcade Shooter
 <h1>
 <h3>
-This Project has uncommented Spageti Code, feel free to play it but don't even try to understand how it works.
+This Project has uncommented Spaggeti Code, feel free to play it but don't even try to understand how it works.
 </h3>